District of Columbia

 First Amendment Protections

-The First Amendment to the U.S. Constitution protects the right to record law enforcement officers performing their official duties in public spaces.
-While the U.S. Supreme Court has not issued a definitive ruling solely on this question, every federal circuit court that has addressed the issue has recognized this right.
+The First Amendment to the U.S. Constitution protects the right to record law enforcement officers performing their official duties in public spaces in most federal circuits to address the question.
+The U.S. Supreme Court has not issued a definitive ruling, and the right is not uniformly recognized.

 What You Can Record